 Fanning amassed 22 World Tour victories and 11 Top 5 finishes over his illustrious 17-year career.
 Not to mention, three World Titles (2007, 2009, 2013).
 Each of these crowns were won in dramatic fashion but his fourth Title run in 2015 was thwarted by a series of adverse events.

 During the finals at the Jeffreys Bay Pro in South Africa, Fanning was attacked by a great white shark.
 Miraculously, he survived without a scratch but the media attention in its wake was nearly overwhelming.
 Nonetheless, Fanning was leading the rankings headed into the year’s final event — the Pipe Masters.
 The morning it was set to go down, Fanning was awoken with tragic news — his older brother Pete had just passed away.
 After a morning of mourning, a steadfast Fanning put on his singlet and went out to compete.
 He won a super heat against an in-form Kelly Slater and John John Florence in firing Pipeline surf.
 Despite losing the world title to Adriano De Souza, Fanning credits that single heat win as the pinnacle of his career.

-With his induction today, he’s now permanently enshrined among a host of other legends, forever living on as a true Surf Champion.
+With his induction into the Surfing Walk of Fame, he’s now permanently enshrined among a host of other legends, forever living on as a true Surf Champion.